MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

 ## <span id="keytakeaways"></span>Summary of key takeaways

-Driver security is a complex undertaking containing many elements, but here are a few key points to consider.
+Driver security is a complex undertaking containing many elements, but here are a few key points to consider:

 -   Drivers live in the windows kernel, and having an issue when executing in kernel exposes the entire operating system.
-Because of this, pay close attention to driver security and design with security as top of mind.
+Because of this, pay close attention to driver security and design with security in mind.

 -   Apply the principle of least privilege: